 This is a 3-way valve.
 If product will not flow when valve is ON, either move the outlet hose to the other port, or remove actuator and rotate valve ball 180°, and replace actuator.
-Product should flow through the port closest to the Indicator light when the valve is open (green).

 Pressure Sensor is not reading